NITYANANDA/tsf/examples/jaxws-ws-secpol/README.txt

 WS-SecurityPolicy Demo
 ==================================================

-This sample demonstrates a CXF SOAP client invoking on a CXF Web Service provider (WSP), where the services are secured using WS-SecurityPolicy.
+This sample demonstrates a CXF SOAP client invoking a CXF Web Service provider (WSP), where the services are secured using WS-SecurityPolicy.
 In the first invocation, authentication is performed via a wsse UsernameToken, which is secured using a SymmetricBinding policy.
 In the second invocation, an